BenoitZugmeyer/eslint-plugin-html/README.md

 ### `html/ignore-tags-without-type`

-By default, the plugin lints `<script>` tags which has not specified types.
-If you want to ignore it you can ignore it.
+By default, the code between `<script>` tags is considered JavaScript if there is no `type` attribute.
+You can set this setting to `true` to ignore script tags without a `type` attribute.
 Example:

 ```javascript
 {